-- Both Forms 1120-S and 1065 then issue a Schedule K-1 to the individual shareholders and partners.
-This reports their personal tax figures for the year from the parent return.
+- Both Forms 1120-S and 1065 then generate a Schedule K-1 to the individual shareholders and partners.
+Schedule K-1 reports the personal tax figures for the year, from the parent return to the shareholders and partners.
 The IRS gets a copy, too, of course.

 - Shareholders and partners bring the Schedule K-1 information into their personal Form 1040 via page two of Schedule E.